By: Harrison Barnes Follow Me on Google+

 The problem that often affects interviewers, while trying to find out the truth behind ‘meaningful labels’ offered by candidates, is that they can end up being aggressive, rather than remaining assertive.
 In a good behavioral interview, the interviewer needs to keep in mind that probes on ‘labels’ may be answered with more ‘labels’ and that is not a surefire reason to jump to conclusions about the candidate.

-All of us, including both employers and candidates use “meaningful labels” in everyday descriptions of actions, and it might be that a candidate is only behaving as he/she knows how to answer certain questions.
-The interviewer needs to reserve judgment, and needs to keep in mind that the purpose of a behavioral interview is not to get the right answer, but to find out why the candidate has behaved in certain manners under certain situations.
+Both employers and candidates use “meaningful labels” in everyday descriptions of actions, and it might be that a candidate is only behaving as he/she knows how to answer certain questions.
+The interviewer needs to reserve judgment, and needs to keep in mind that the purpose of a behavioral interview is not to get the right answer, but to find out why the candidate has behaved in a certain manner under certain situations.

 Richaurd Camp, Mary E. Vielhaber, and Jack L. Simonetti, Strategic Interviewing: How to Hire Good People (San Francisco: Jossey-Bass, 2001)